-One way to avoid this to get internet without a contract or on a prepaid plan.
-That way if it doesn’t work out, you can opt out of the service at any time.
+One way to avoid this is to get internet service without a contract or on a prepaid plan.
+That way, if it doesn’t work out, you can opt out of the service at any time.

 - Eligible for or participate in the National School Lunch Program

 - New York City residents and attend a New York City public school